Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 Narcissists like to control people and circumstances based on their own whims and fancies.
-Sometimes the emotions are so strong that they completely ignore reasoning and the rationality of situation at hand.
+Sometimes the emotions are so strong that they completely ignore reasoning and the rationality of the situation at hand.

 It is made very clear that there won’t be any conversation unless and until the others person (at the receiving end) subscribes to their thoughts and ideas.
-From the perspective of the narcissist, giving the silent treatment is way to punish and invalidate your existence.
+From the perspective of the narcissist, giving silent treatment is a way to punish and invalidate your existence.

 The narcissist will give no explanation as to the cause of his or her discontent.
 This is to keep the victim guessing and confused.
 The result of such a behavior is that the unsuspecting victims are mentally traumatized into thinking what wrong they have done.

 In many cases, it is seen that the victim constantly approaches the narc and the most common phrases that we hear from the victims are as follows:

 - “Please tell me what have I done wrong”

 - “Why won’t you talk to me”

 - “Let’s sit and calmly sort out issue”

 - “Are you unhappy with me and this relationship”

 However, the responses to these questions are either met with complete denial or stonewalling.
 And since the victim is constantly begging and pleading, the narcissist sadistically enjoys their suffering.